VojtaStavik/iOS-UIImageGenerator/README.md

 # UIImageGenerator

-Generates a single swift file with UIImage category containing all the imagese from .xcassetts files.
+UIImageGenerator is a Swift script generating a single Swift file with UIImage category containing all the imagese from .xcassetts files.

 ### Example